Skip to content

 How to report an accessibility issue

-If you encounter a barrier on this site, please email our Accessibility Coordinator at support@depressionresource.org with the page URL, a brief description of the problem, and the assistive technology, browser, and operating system you are using if relevant.
+If you encounter a barrier on this site, please email our Accessibility Coordinator at support@depressionresource.org with the page URL, a brief description of the problem, and the assistive technology, browser, and operating system you're using if relevant.
 You may also write to us by mail at:

 Please do not include medical history, symptoms, or other protected health information in email.
 Email is not a secure channel and is not monitored for clinical purposes.